cassidoo/cassidoo.github.io/_posts/2015-07-13-one-year-at-venmo.md

 > I have a sudden motivation to really stand out and be a leader at Venmo.

 Almost all of my posts after this one about work are so positive!
 I didn't realize there was a shift then, but now I can see it over time.
 Ever since this post, I've been loving my work more and more.
-I'm getting to work on some cool projects, some truly wonderful people, and I feel like the company is doing really well.
+I'm getting to work on some cool projects, with some truly wonderful people, and I feel like the company is doing really well.

 I love working at Venmo.
 I'm looking forward to helping the team grow and thrive, and I can't wait until the day Venmo can be used for any payment in the world.